MITMediaLabAffectiveComputing/WordleLab/README.md

 ```

 This will open a new browser tab to [http://localhost:3000](http://localhost:3000), where the React server is running.
 You can now use that port to access your Django pages/APIs as well, like [http://localhost:3000/admin/](http://localhost:3000/admin/).
 Make sure you still have your Django `runserver` running in another Terminal tab for the Django pages to be visible.

+As mentioned above, if the page does not successfully load, please check your Node version and make sure it's v16.16.0, v18.5.0, or fully upgraded.

 ## Testing Locally